IEntin/ClientServer/README.md

 ### Fast Lockless Linux Clent-Server on Named Pipes.

-Transport layer is named pipes (fifo, better performance and arguably stronger security than in case of sockets).
+Transport layer is named pipes (fifo, better performance and arguably stronger security than in case of sockets).\
+Due to known order of reads and writes which are not happening at the same time, it is possible to make pipes\
+bidirectional (unlike something like chat).
+After write we close write file descriptor and open read fd for the\
+same end of the pipe, and so on.
+This significantly simplifies the setup - one fifo per client.
+See below an\
+example of configuration.
+Testing shows that performance impact of this switching is negligible for large batches.

 Lockless.
 Processing batches of requests without locking.